MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5064.md

 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5064_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Segment - Cover Sheet (report)

 The **Segment - Cover Sheet** report shows cover sheets for your segments.

-To print the report, open the Segment page and on the Actions tab, choose Print Cover Sheets.
+To print the report, on the **Segment** page, choose **Print Cover Sheets**.

-The report request page allows you to customize the output:
+The report request page lets you customize the results:

-- Enter a text you want to include on the cover sheet.
+- Enter the text include on the cover sheet.
-- Allow a remark to be displayed with a check mark on the cover sheet.
+- Allow a remark to display with a checkmark on the cover sheet.
 You can also enter your own comment.

 ## Use cases